The Commission (American Mafia): Trial

 As part of the Mafia Commission Trial, on February 25, 1985, nine New York Mafia leaders were indicted for narcotics trafficking, loansharking, gambling, labor racketeering and extortion against construction companies under the Racketeer Influenced and Corrupt Organizations Act.
 On July 1, 1985, the original nine men, with the addition of two more New York Mafia leaders, pleaded not guilty to a second set of racketeering charges as part of the trial.
 Prosecutors aimed to strike at all the crime families at once using their involvement in the Commission.
-On December 2, 1985, Aniello Dellacroce died of cancer.
-Castellano was later murdered on December 16, 1985.
+One of the original defendants, Aniello Dellacroce, died of cancer on December 2, 1985.
+Another, Paul Castellano, was murdered on December 16, 1985.

 According to Colombo hitman and FBI informant Gregory Scarpa, Persico and Gambino boss John Gotti backed a plan to kill the lead prosecutor, and future New York mayor, Rudy Giuliani in late 1986, but it was rejected by the rest of the Commission.

 In the early 1980s, the Bonannos became the first New York family to be expelled from the Commission, due to the successful infiltration of FBI agent Joseph Pistone, also known as Donnie Brasco.
 Although Rastelli was one of the men initially indicted, the family's removal from the Commission actually allowed him to be excused from the Commission Trial, and he was later indicted on separate labor racketeering charges.
 Having previously lost their seat on the Commission, the Bonannos suffered less exposure than the other families in this case.

 Eight defendants were convicted of racketeering on November 19, 1986, with the exception of Anthony Indelicato, who was convicted of murder.
 The eight defendants were sentenced on January 13, 1987.

 In the early 1990s, as the Colombo crime family war raged, the Commission refused to allow any Colombo member to sit on the Commission and considered dissolving the family.